Tock Binary Format

 TBF may contain arbitrary element types.
 To avoid type ID collisions between elements defined by the Tock project and elements defined out-of-tree, the ID space is partitioned into two segments.
 Type IDs defined by the Tock project will have their high bit (bit 15) unset, and type IDs defined out-of-tree should have their high bit set.

-1
+1 Main

 All apps must have either a Main header or a Program header.
 The Main header is deprecated in favor of the Program header.